nhsconnect/prm-repo-ehr-out-service/README.md

 Below are the environment variables that are automatically set:

 - `NHS_ENVIRONMENT` - is set to the current environment ('dev' for OpenTest and 'test' for PTL environment) in which the container is deployed.
-It is populated by the pipeline.gocd.yml
+It is set in Terraform and populated by the pipeline.gocd.yml for tests.
 - `SERVICE_URL` - This is prepopulated by `tasks` and will configure it to service URL according to environment.
 - `REPOSITORY_URI` - This is prepopulated by `tasks` (based on `IMAGE_REPO_NAME`)
-- `NODE_ENV` - set by the Docker files to be `local`
 - `AUTHORIZATION_KEYS` - a comma-separated list of Authorization keys.
 These are automatically taken from AWS Parameters Store in the 'dev' and 'test' environments.

 ## Access to AWS